janeczku/docker-machine-vultr/Readme.md

 ### Find available plans for all Vultr locations

 Check out [vultr-status.appspot.com](http://vultr-status.appspot.com) for a live listing of the available plans per region.
-Get the applicable `--vultr-region-id` and `--vultr-plan-id` parameters with the click of a button.
+Get the corresponding `--vultr-region-id` and `--vultr-plan-id` parameters with the click of a button.

 [![vultr-status website](vultr-status-screenshot.png?raw=true)](http://vultr-status.appspot.com)